mattyv/JazzyIndex/README.md

 *All measurements on 10,000 elements (Apple M2, Release build with -O3 -march=native)*

 **Uniform data (bottom left):** This is where learned indexes shine. `std::lower_bound` follows the classic log(n) curve - growing logarithmically with dataset size.
 JazzyIndex? **Consistently flat around 3.2ns** across all sizes.
-The "Not found" queries (dash-dot lines) hit even lower latencies - that's the arithmetic fast path doing pure O(1) lookups.
+The "Not found" queries (dash-dot lines) hit even lower latencies - that's the arithmetic hint succeeding on every lookup, doing pure O(1) segment finding.
 As your dataset grows, `std::lower_bound` slows proportionally with log(n) while JazzyIndex stays constant.

 **Skewed distributions (everywhere else):** Here's where JazzyIndex proves it's not just a one-trick pony.
 On lognormal, exponential, and mixed distributions, we see **5.4x speedup** (17.4ns → 3.2ns) because the adaptive models fit the curves well.
 Even on pathological Zipf distributions (heavy-tailed, massive clustering), JazzyIndex still delivers **5.8x speedup**.
 Quantile segmentation means we're only searching 1/256th of the data, so even when models can't predict perfectly, performance stays fast and consistent.